All about cycling in the Netherlands

 There is now also a post that shows this Hovenring at night!

 29 August 2012: The city of Eindhoven calls this roundabout the “world’s first floating cycle roundabout”.
 I did not call it that deliberately, because you never know what has already been built elsewhere.
 As it turns out, that was a good decision because there is another roundabout like this one.
 Granted, it is not floating (suspended), but apart from that it looks very similar.
 Tjensvollkrysset in Stavanger (Norway) is also 72 meters in diameter.
 It is not as wide and not as slender as the Eindhoven ring, in fact, when you are used to seeing the open and light Eindhoven ring it looks a bit chunky with all that gray concrete, but other than that it is remarkably similar.
 It was opened in 2010.
 The Eindhoven ring was designed from 2008 so both cities probably had the same idea without knowing it from each other.
-The Norwegian ring was cheaper, 120 million Kroner or 16.4 million Euros, versus the 20 million the Eindhoven ring seems to have cost.
+The Norwegian ring was much more expensive, 120 million Kroner or 16.4 million Euros, versus the 6.3 million the Eindhoven ring has cost.
 In Stavanger there is more much motorized traffic: 40,000 vehicles per day vs. 25,000 in Eindhoven.
 It would be nice to know if that is because of more cyclists in Eindhoven.